| Title: | Time Series Prediction with Integrated Tuning |

 Description

-Creates a time series prediction object that uses the Extreme Learning Machine (ELM).
-It wraps the elmNNRcpp library.
+Create a time series prediction object that uses Extreme Learning Machine (ELM) regression.

 Usage